 |

-ready prepare the flan as per your recipe.
-Carefully pour the
+Now that the mold and baño are ready prepare the flan as per your recipe. see photo on right

 if it comes clean it's done.
 Larger flans will take 1½ hours.